-Expats will find getting around Buenos Aires and navigating the city incredibly simple.
+Expats will find getting around Buenos Aires and finding their way around the city incredibly simple.
 Public transport in Buenos Aires is excellent and inexpensive.
-The city boasts the oldest subway system in South America, but although the buses and the subway (subte) are efficient, they can be overcrowded during rush hour.
+The city boasts the oldest subway system in South America, but although the buses and the subte (subway) are efficient, they can be overcrowded during rush hour.

 Buenos Aires uses a grid system.
 This means the city is divided into numbered blocks, and most streets are one-way, with parallel streets going in the opposite direction.
 This makes giving taxi drivers instructions quite simple.
 Expats just have to provide the names of the two intersecting streets closest to their desired destination.